 I started blogging because I love writing.

-Whether that be something business related, or just something to do with life in general, the thing that ultimately gives me my blogging spark is the writing and the connecting.
+Whether that be something business related, or just something to do with life in general, the thing that ultimately gives me my blogging spark is writing and connecting.

 So here’s what I want you to do: take out a piece of paper, and start writing about why you love blogging.